nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `INDEX` must be a positive integer **greater than 0**. eg. 1, 2, 3, …

 Examples:
-* `list` followed by `unfav 2` unfavourites the 2nd flashcard in the displayed list.
+* `list` followed by `unfav 2` unfavourites the 2nd flashcard in the displayed flashcard list.

 ### Find flashcards : `find`